 Learning About Autism

 With a statistic that is as high as 1 in 59, it is important for all of us to learn what we can about autism.
 Even if we are not connected with someone who is autistic, we will most likely be one day.
-Maybe a family member has not been diagnosed with autism.
+Maybe a family member hasn’t been diagnosed with autism.
 However, we may one day have a coworker or someone from church who does.
 Thus, it is important to know the terms and characteristics.
 This is especially true with the characteristics of high functioning autism.

 Autism now impacts more people than it ever has in the past.
 Autism is a disorder that affects an individual’s social and communication skills.
 With children that have different variations of autism, it can be hard to understand at first all of the autism characteristics.
 High functioning autism is another story altogether and can be harder to define.
 Characteristics of high-functioning autism can vary from person to person but are similar in a lot of ways.